-FIX (numeric-value [,ERR=line-ref|,ERC=error-code])
+FIX (numeric-value [,ERR=line-ref ,ERC=error-code]) numeric-value is any number.

-numeric-value is any number.
+line-ref is the program line number or label to branch to if an error is produced by this function.

-line-ref is the program line number or label to branch to if an error is produced by this error-code is a programmer-defined error code.
-Valid values are positive or negative whole returns the integer 123.
+error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers.